+212 670 457 263

 We also offer a 7-day Morocco tour from Casablanca to Marrakech

-The Morocco itinerary 7 days involves moderate physical activity.
+This Morocco itinerary 7 days involves moderate physical activity.
 You’ll have guided walking tours in Marrakech, opportunities for walks in the Todra Gorges, and the camel trek in the desert is a gentle ride.
-Most travel between destinations is by comfortable vehicle.
-We recommend wearing comfortable walking shoes to fully enjoy the exploration.

-Spending two nights in the Sahara Desert allows for a much deeper and more relaxed immersion.
+Two nights in the Sahara Desert allow for a much deeper and more relaxed immersion.
 The first night provides the classic camel trek and stargazing.
-The second day is dedicated to exploring the desert’s surroundings by 4×4, visiting nomadic families, and experiencing Gnawa music, offering a richer cultural understanding and more time to enjoy the tranquility of the dunes without feeling rushed.
+The second day is dedicated to exploring the desert’s surroundings by 4×4, visiting nomadic families, and experiencing Gnawa music, offering a richer cultural understanding.

-Absolutely!
-Beyond sightseeing, the tour includes opportunities for active participation like camel trekking and optional sandboarding.
-Cultural interactions are a key focus, especially during the desert exploration day, where you can visit nomadic families and enjoy live Gnawa music in Khamlia village, providing authentic insights into local life.
+Beyond sightseeing, this Marrakech to Fes tour includes opportunities for active participation like camel trekking and optional sandboarding.
+Cultural interactions are a key focus, especially during the desert exploration.

 Many travelers, including those from the US, UK, EU, and Australia, can enjoy 90 days of visa-free entry.
 It’s a good idea to check the specific requirements with the Moroccan consulate based on your country.